ivanaf03/Apuntes-Obsidian/Q5/XP/Tema 2/Pasos básicos de planificación.md

 La actividad B no puede comenzar mientras A no haya comenzado.

 ##### Start to Finish (SF o CF)
-La actividad B no puede terminar hasta que A aya comenzado.
+La actividad B no puede terminar hasta que A haya comenzado.

 ##### Finish to Start (FS o FC)
 La actividad B no puede comenzar hasta que A no haya terminado.